 Please check with your child's teacher in advance to determine the best way to celebrate your child's birthday at school.
 Each teacher will have classroom guidelines and may or may not allow parents/guardians to bring anything to share with the class.
 If bringing items is an option, as per the St. Ignatius Wellness Policy, families are encouraged to find alternatives to providing food for the class.
+Sweets including but not limited to, cupcakes, cake, cookies, or candy are never permitted.
 If a birthday student receives a special delivery (flowers, etc.), it will be kept in the front office until the end of the school day in order to minimize classroom disruptions.

-Invitations to birthday or other parties and thank you notes may not be sent to school for distribution unless all children in the class are being invited to the party.
+Invitations to birthdays or other parties and thank you notes may not be sent to school for distribution unless all children in the class are being invited to the party.
 In addition, discussion about parties should not take place at school unless all children have been invited.